 The series’ serious tone contrasts with the main character Takopi, an octopus-like alien who is cute.
 This story tackles complex, dark topics, but in ways that are interesting and original, and it’s a harrowing read you won’t soon forget.
 Keep an eye out for its first volume, which is expected to be released on November 21, 2023, from Viz!

 Oshi no Ko by Aka Akasaka and Mengo Yokoyari

 Yen Press is releasing Oshi no Ko in 2023 and it is from the creators of Kaguya-sama: Love Is War and Scum’s Wish.
 An Oshi no Ko anime is on the way in 2023 as well, so you’ll want to keep an eye out for its release in the future.

-Oshi no Ko is out there, but in the best way possible, and it's one of the most unexpected and unique titles I've ever read that involves reincarnation.
-I was also excited for this one because it’s written by two creators, who's previous works I've enjoyed.
+Oshi no Ko is out there, but in the best way possible, and it’s one of the most unexpected and unique titles I’ve ever read that involves reincarnation.
+I was also excited about this one because it’s written by two creators, whose previous works I’ve enjoyed.
 If you are looking for a series about an idol, the MC is one, but if you are thinking this is going to be your typical idol story, you are in for something else entirely.
-It shines a unique light on what it means to be famous and the struggles that come with it, like always in the public eye and having to fake emotions for the camera, but it’s a supernatural story too.
+It shines a unique light on what it means to be famous and the struggles that come with it, like always being in the public eye and having to fake emotions for the camera, but it’s a supernatural story too.